jrgunderson/Player-With-Robot-Sensors/README.md

 /// SETUP HOKUYOAIST & PHIDGET SENSORS ///

-	- Follow instructions on first 2 pages of "DesignOverviewDocument" inside "Player-Stage for Ubuntu 14.04" folder
+	- Follow instructions on first 2 pages of "DesignOverviewDocument" inside "Player for Ubuntu 14.04" folder

 	- If you run into any problems, please reference "Troubleshoot Install"